Discover how nutritional medicine can improve your thyroid health

 Multiple dietary deficiencies have also been linked to Hashimoto’s, such as iron, selenium, zinc and vitamin D ².
 Stress can induce immunosuppression via increased hypothalamic-pituitary-adrenal axis activity and cortisol release, causing inhibition of thyroid function and thyroid hormone release and favouring inflammation ³.

 Infections such as the Epstein-Barr virus and more recently, Covid-19 can also be a trigger ⁴ ⁵.
-There are a lot more factors that can play a part in the pathogenesis of Hashimoto’s Thyroiditis, and if you would like to know more about what changes you could make nutritionally and lifestyle-wise, please book a free 15-minute discovery call or an in depth initial consultation.
+There are a lot more factors that can play a part in the pathogenesis of Hashimoto’s Thyroiditis, such as toxic overload and post pregnancy changes.

 Services